DFE-Digital/fh-referral-ui/README.md

 To debug the JavaScript in Visual Studio, set breakpoints in the JavaScript files under the `Script documents` folder in the Solution Explorer when debugging.

 (Note, we might switch to [environment-based bundling and minification at a later point](https://learn.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-6.0).)

+## TODO

+find and connect differences.
+find opens feedback page in same tab, connect opens in new tab. which is correct?